 Brett's short film, Chief, premiered at Sundance, was declared a "must-see" by IndieWIRE, and won the Los Angeles International Shortsfest.
 His most recent film, Care, is currently on the festival circuit and also won Best Dramatic Film at LA Shorts, as well as Best Short Film at the Kansas City Film Festival and the Williamsburg Film Festival.

 Brett holds an MFA from NYU’s Tisch School of the Arts.
 He has dived with great white sharks, organized Martin Scorsese’s film collection, sipped kava with the village elders, traded on the black market in Soviet Leningrad, worked concessions at the Rocky Horror Picture Show, poked lava with a stick, and recently squished a Suzuki with a backhoe.
 His intentions were honorable.

 John Wayland has twenty years of experience editing feature films, documentaries, broadcast spots, and every kind of digital content imaginable.
-He's had films in competition at Sundance and SXSW, and has worked on award-winning advertising campaigns for some of the most innovative global brands.
+He's had films in competition at Sundance, Tribeca and SXSW, and has worked on award-winning advertising campaigns for some of the most innovative global brands.